ashishyoo/Functional-Programming/README.md

 A pure function is a function that, given the same input, always produces the same output and has no side effects (e.g., no mutation of external state, no I/O operations).

+## 7. Functors

+Functors are data structure that holds a value and has a map method that let us apply a function to the values and returns a new instance of same structure with transformed values without changing the container itself.

 ## Why These Matter in Functional Programming

 These concepts are foundational to functional programming because they promote: